DelaporteRobin/ASPC/README.md

 	percentage of the project contained in the folder number of items contained in the folder compared to the number of items contained in the project

+	-> remember to enable similarity feature only for specific kind of files (most of the time useless for textures because of UDIMS)